macfire/flask-base/README.md

 flask-base
 ==========

 Starter template for Flask-based apps.
+Blueprint placeholders are included as reference and help spinning up new project.
 TextMate project file included.

 [Credits](#credits)